 The Statewide CASE Team recommends reference to the Residential Appendices for field verification measures for envelope and individual system HVAC systems.
 (HERS measures) For field verification and/or commissioning of common use area or central systems, the Statewide CASE Team recommends retaining reference to the Nonresidential Appendices.
-This Draft CASE Report does not address additional changes to the Reference Appendices that may result from creation of the multifamily chapters and consequential revisions to the low-rise residential and nonresidential chapters.
-The Compliance Improvement Team has conducted a preliminary analysis, identifying the areas that need closer reviewer in response to the proposed multifamily chapters.
-The Statewide CASE Team may have the opportunity to address these changes to the Reference Appendices in the Final CASE Report for this topic.
+The multifamily restructuring proposal would require updates to Reference Appendices for references to sections moved from Sections 120.0 through 150.2 to the new multifamily chapters.